Nellie Wallace: Biography

-Wallace appeared in a "short", filmed in 1902, entitled: A Lady's First lesson On A Bicycle.
+Wallace appeared in a "short", filmed in 1902, entitled: A Lady's First lesson on the Bicycle and directed by James Williamson.
 She later moved into bigger budget productions and appeared in The Golden Pippin Girl (1920); The Wishbone (1933); Radio Parade of 1935 (1934), alongside fellow music hall performer Lily Morris and established actor Will Hay; Variety (1935) and Boys Will Be Girls (1936).
 She made several successful tours of North America, and in England starred in revues with George Robey, Billy Merson and others.
 In 1930 she played the part of Widow Twankey at the Dominion Theatre a rare exception to a comic role normally played by men.
 She toured with ENSA in the Second World War, and in 1948 was one of the stars of Don Ross's show Thanks for the Memory, appearing in the Royal Command Performance of that year.